fabrizio-pasti/esqlj-elastic-jdbc/README.md

 Still on the subject of scrolling by order, the driver doesn't use Point in Time API (it seems missing the support in Elastic Rest High level API).

 Pay attention: Scroll API consume resources on server.
 It's a best practice to fetch all required data as soon as possible.
-The scroll link will be automatically released from esql at the end of data retrieve.
+The scroll link will be automatically released from esqlj at the end of data retrieve.

 ## Testing
 Most of test units require a live Elastic instance.